ben-lerch/HGAP-3.0/README.md

 ####Overlapping detection of the error corrected reads

-The p-reads are overlapped using DAligner.
+The p-reads are overlapped using daligner.

 ####Overlap filtering